A Flexible Generative Framework for Graph-based Semi-supervised Learning

-where $\sigma(\cdot)$ is the logistic function and $\vw$ is the parameters of the logistic regression model; $\mU$ is a linear transformation matrix with learnable parameters (e.g., word embedding when $\rvx$ is a bag-of-words feature); the class labels $\rvy_i, \rvy_j$ are represented as one-hot vectors, and we concatenate the transformed features and the class labels of a pair of nodes as input of the logistic regression model.
+where $\sigma(\cdot)$ is the sigmoid function; $\vw$ are the learnable parameters of the logistic regression model; $\mU$ is a linear transformation matrix with learnable parameters (e.g., word embedding when $\rvx$ is a bag-of-words feature); the class labels $\rvy_i, \rvy_j$ are represented as one-hot vectors, and we concatenate the transformed features and the class labels of a pair of nodes as input of the logistic regression model.
 All the learnable parameters are included in $\vtheta$.